What does life look for you now?

 Did your further study or career go exactly as you'd planned?

-Life never goes exactly as planned.
 I have one- or two-year goals which land approximately at expectation.
-Then an opportunity or setback pops up and I make the next goal.
+Staying the course for anything longer term was wishful thinking.
+When an opportunity or setback pops up I'm happy to pivot on the new information

 What do you know now, that you wish you'd known when you were at Radford?